Black Rain (1989 American film): Locations

 Large parts of Black Rain were filmed in Osaka, although some of the locations have changed somewhat since the late 1980s when production took place.
 The original intention of Scott was to film in the Kabukichō nightlife district of Shinjuku, Tokyo.
 However, the Osaka authorities were more receptive towards film permits so the similarly futuristic neon-infused Dōtonbori in Namba was chosen as the principal filming location in Japan.

 An aerial shot of Osaka bay at sunset with the estuaries of the Yodogawa, Kanzakigawa and Ajigawa rivers frames the opening sequence of the arrival into Japan.

 The main filming location in Osaka is by the Ebisubashi bridge.
 The futurist Kirin Plaza building (architect Shin Takamatsu, built 1987), the Ebisubashi and the famous neon wall overlooking the Dōtonbori canal creates the Blade Runner-esque mise-en-scène.

 Umeda, Osaka's northern center, is represented by the first floor of the Hankyu Department Store Umeda branch.
 Resembling a futuristic neo-gothic nave from a cathedral, this is where Charlie Vincent's trenchcoat is stolen by a Bōsōzoku biker.
 Because the production could not finish the segment in Japan, it was shot in downtown Los Angeles.

 The now removed Shinsaibashi bridge (dismantled in 1995), Osaka Municipal Central Wholesale Market, Nippon Steel Works in Sakai, Kyōbashi, the elevated Hanshin Expressway, Osaka Castle and Nankō Port Town also feature briefly, as well as the Motomachi shopping district of neighboring Kobe.

 In New York City, the 1964 New York World's Fair's Unisphere opens the film, followed by Nick Conklin riding over the Queensboro Bridge.
 The illegal bike race between Nick and an anonymous challenger took place from underneath the west underside of the Brooklyn Bridge north to the Manhattan Bridge.
+Shooting also took place at Silvercup Studios.

-The house of the mob chief is Frank Lloyd Wright's famous Ennis House, on the slopes below the Griffith Observatory.
+Sugai's house is Frank Lloyd Wright's famous Ennis House, on the slopes below the Griffith Observatory.
 It had already been used by Scott as Rick Deckard's apartment block in Blade Runner.
 FourFortyFour South Flower was also used as a location.

 The climactic motorbike chase sequence was shot in the Napa Valley region of Northern California, partially on the grounds of the Domaine Chandon vineyard, and the Silverado Resort and Spa, which at the time was owned by Sega chairman Isao Okawa.
 The airport scene was shot at Los Angeles International Airport as a stand-in for Osaka International Airport.
 The Osaka steel mill scene, which was left unfinished due to the crew's premature leave from Japan, was completed at California Steel Industries in Fontana, which was later used in Terminator 2: Judgment Day.

-Silvercup Studios in New York City served as the main studio location.